Covid-19 vaccine FAQs for younger adults

 Getting a vaccine is quick and easy.
-If you live in Tower Hamlets, Newham, Waltham Forest, City and Hackney, Barking and Dagenham, Redbridge or Havering and are over the age of 18, you can book yourself in (either directly or using the national booking system), and sometimes walk-in, for your Covid-19 vaccination at over 50 vaccination centres in north east London.
+If you live in Tower Hamlets, Newham, Waltham Forest, City and Hackney, Barking and Dagenham, Redbridge or Havering and are within three months of your 18th birthday, you can book yourself in (either directly or using the national booking system), and sometimes walk-in, for your Covid-19 vaccination at over 50 vaccination centres in north east London.

 These vaccinations centres are spread across our communities in lots of easy to get to places like pharmacies, GP practices, libraries and shopping centres.
 You can get vaccinated whenever suits you including on weekends and in evenings, you usually won’t have to wait long and can expect to be in and out within half an hour.
 You don’t have to wait to be invited and you don’t need to bring any paperwork.

 It is really important you have both doses of the vaccine to give you maximum protection from Covid-19.
 You should book your second jab eight weeks after your first dose.